 6. Queen Victoria: Twenty-Four Days That Changed Her Life

-Most probably, one of the most well-known of the English monarchies, Queen Victoria forever shaped a chapter in English history, bearing her name in the Victorian era.
+Most probably, one of the most well-known English monarchies, Queen Victoria forever shaped a chapter in English history, bearing her name in the Victorian era.
 Lucy Worsley in Queen Victoria introduces this iconic woman in a new light.
 Going beyond the search for a queen as a mere monarch.

 Lucy Worsley considers Victoria to be a woman who lived a truly extraordinary life in a unique time.
-The audiobook is structured around Victoria’s various roles, a daughter who raised to exercise power, a loving but tempestuous wife, a controlling mother, and a cunning widow while wearing royal crowns.
+The audiobook is structured around Victoria’s various roles, a daughter who was raised to exercise power, a loving but tempestuous wife, a controlling mother, and a cunning widow while wearing royal crowns.